Arab Spring: United Arab Emirates (2011)

-The authorities also exiled a local man to Thailand.
+The authorities also exiled an activist to Thailand.
 He spoke out about the government.

 Yemen (2011)

 Protests occurred in many towns in both the north and south of Yemen starting in mid-January 2011.
 Demonstrators in the South mainly protested against President Saleh's support of Al Qaeda in South Yemen, the marginalization of the Southern people and the exploitation of Southern natural resources.
 Other parts of the country initially protested against governmental proposals to modify the constitution of Yemen, unemployment and economic conditions, and corruption, but their demands soon included a call for the resignation of President Ali Abdullah Saleh, who had been facing internal opposition from his closest advisors since 2009.